-Requests for reimbursement of allowable expenses through STAP must be made within 20 days of the satisfactory completion of the training with the supervisor's approval.
+Requests for reimbursement of allowable expenses through STAP must be made within 60 days of the satisfactory completion of the training with the supervisor's approval.
 Submitted requests will be charged against the STAP funds based on the class start date.
 When employees are reimbursed in advance of course completion, the employee must provide evidence of satisfactory completion to the supervisor (see Section 5 for procedure).
-For IT Services, Healthy Living and Continuing Studies courses, the STAP allowance will be deducted from the fee when employees register for classes.
+For University IT, Healthy Living and Continuing Studies courses, the STAP allowance will be deducted from the fee when employees register for classes.

 3. Staff Tuition Reimbursement Program (STRP)

 Eligible employees may request STRP support for courses that fulfill undergraduate or graduate degree requirements at a fully accredited college, university, technical/vocational school or institute, special skills school, or adult education school when the employee is admitted to the degree program (certificate programs excluded).
 Courses must be taken at, or online through, a regionally-accredited institution recognized by the U.S. Department of Education in order to be eligible for reimbursement.
 The employee's supervisor must approve the request if release time/time off (with or without pay) is requested.